| Some may recognize Mark Raffety

 concerns and for personal health.
 What was your main reason for choosing

-Mark: I would say a mixture of the three.
+this path?Mark: I would say a mixture of the three.
 In being asked this question

 pretty regularly over the past ten years Ive distilled it down